petersbingham/latutil/README.md

 # tutil
 Tool to create different table formats (eg latex, html) from the same ascii table (eg csv, tsv).
-Also produces pdfs from asci tables.
+Also produces pdfs from ascii tables.

 ## Installation